igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/string/maxchar/MaxOccurrentChar.md

-# Max occurring char
+# Max occureent char

 ## Instructions

-Given a string, return the character that is most commonly used in the string.
+Given a string implement a function which returns the character that is most commonly used in that string.

 [Puzzle](MaxOccurrentChar.kt) | [Solution](MaxOccurrentCharSolution.kt)